stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 Use the `product_name`, `environment`, `unit_name` and `edition` tfvars in your TF code to define resource names that are both meaningful to humans and unique for each instance of the resource.
 This avoids conflicts between copies of infrastructure.

 Every type of cloud resource may have a different set of rules about acceptable names.
-For the best compatibility across systems, I recommend that you use values that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.
-Create product and unit names that are no longer than 12 characters.
-Avoid defining environment and edition names that are longer than 7 characters.
+For the best compatibility across systems, use values that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.

 For convenience, the code in the unit template includes locals and outputs to help with this: